MartialGeek/dotfiles/README.md

 Please note that the file .gitconfig contains the configuration for my user, with my name and my email address.
 So don't use it without modifying it ;)

-The script .screenlayout/hotplug.sh is initially called by the i3 configuration file and by a udev rule (you can find an example in the file 90-monitor-hotplug.example.rules) when monitors are un/plugged.
-Currently, the screen setup hard-coded in this script is corresponding to my laptop, so edit it before using it.
+The script .screenlayout/hotplug.sh is executed by the i3 configuration file and by a udev rule (you can find an example in the file 90-monitor-hotplug.example.rules) when monitors are un/plugged.
 You can use it by copying the rule in the directory /etc/udev/rules.d/ (don't forget to edit the file according to your system).
 Then you can force the reloading of the udev rules by running: